 If you need several measuring bands and fewer accelerometers, more channels can be connected to the same accelerometer.
 This setup is useful for monitoring individual gear mesh frequencies (GMF).

-Individual setup of channels, proximity probes (eddy current):
+Individual setup of channels, proximity probes (eddy current probes)

-Up to 4 factory configured, negative input channels (-24V) can be individually configured by the user.
+Up to four factory-configured, negative input channels (-24V) can be individually configured by the user.
 Various sensitivities are supported:

 - Filter ranges from 0.7 to 11,500 Hz